 Riding a bike in South Florida is an amazing experience.
 With Florida being a bike-friendly state and so many bike trails available, the only thing left to do is hitting the road.
 But the roads are not very safe out there, particularly during rainy season.
 Lack of visibility, slippery roads, distracted driving and crowded streets can cause your bike to crash into a vehicle or vice versa.
 It’s important to exercise safety at all times and learn about what to do if an accident ever occurs.
-Chances are you will be more protected when you contact Fort Lauderdale bike accident attorney.
+Chances are you will be more protected when you contact personal injury attorney.

 The police report is very important to prove the accident actually happened.
 It’s important to have one even if you think you are not badly injured.
 Sometimes the injuries show up later on.
 Even the most insignificant injuries can become serious and permanent without proper medical attention.
 Whatever you do, don’t negotiate with the driver.
 They may accept the blame but may deny later on that the accident occurred.
 This is why it’s important you gather all the required evidence.
 Remember the police may also ticket the driver, which may help with your case and also when dealing with insurance companies.

 It’s important you tell your version of the story as oftentimes the police listens to the motorist but ignores the cyclist.
 You must report all injuries, whether serious or minor.
 If the police stills refuses to hear what you have to say, you can always have your police report amended.

 You must immediately obtain the car driver’s contact information: address, cellphone, ID, car license, insurance, etc. Also, try to get information from accident witnesses.
 Oftentimes, the police report fails to include this important information.
 If you are badly injured, perhaps someone can get this information for you.